SurrogateInc/surrortg-sdk/games/dog_feeder/README.md

 This game implementation was used as part of the 30.4.2021 lets do this event.
-In the event players where able to feed dogs using a DIY dog feeder device made with servo, cartboard tube and lid of a plastic can.
+In the event players where able to feed dogs using a DIY dog feeder device made a servo, a cardboard tube and a lid of a plastic can.

 You can check the full event from the
 [surrogate.tv youtube channel](https://www.youtube.com/watch?v=wPxVsZT8h8Q).

-## HW
+## Hardware

-The feeding device was made with cartboard tube (full of dog treats) mounted on top of a lid of a plastic can.
+The feeding device was made with a cardboard tube full of dog treats mounted on top of a lid of a plastic can.
-The lid was connected to a servo and was positioned so that it blocked the end of the cartboard tube.
+The lid was connected to a servo and was positioned so that it blocked the end of the cardboard tube.
-When user wanted to feed the dogs the servo is fastly moved back and forth to release small amount of dog treats.
+When a user wanted to feed the dogs, the servo is fastly moved back and forth to release small amount of dog treats.
-The servo is connected to raspberry pi and is controlled by the game implementation in the [game.py](/games/dog_feeder/game.py).
+The servo is connected to Raspberry Pi and is controlled by the game implementation in the [game.py](/games/dog_feeder/game.py).

 ![Dog Feeder In Action](./readme-assets/feeding.gif)